BazBixxxy/BazBixxxy/README.md

 - 🤝 I’m looking for help with [Social media app](https://github.com/BazBixxxy/Full-stack-development)

-- 👨‍💻 All of my projects are available at [kwagalatrevor.com](kwagalatrevor.com)
+- 👨‍💻 All of my projects are available at [my website](https://kwagala.netlify.app)

 - 💬 Ask me about **React, Node, Express, NextJS**